-Moving to another country and especially moving to the other end of the world is a life changing experience and can be incredibly rewarding.
+Moving abroad and especially moving to the other end of the world is a life-changing experience and can be incredibly rewarding.
 But there are both positive and negative consequences.
 And while there are many facets to it, these seven were the most prominent to me.

 Hopefully reading this will help you with your own move and prepare you for what is to come.

 The Difference between Moving Abroad and Longterm Travel